andreusjh99/andreusjh99.github.io/_posts/2023-07-15-review-insidious-the-red-door.md

 Nine years ago, the Lambert family was haunted by entities from another realm.
 Having survived a horrific incident (see Insidious and Insidious: Chapter 2), Josh Lambert (Patrick Wilson) and his son, Dalton (Ty Simpkins), decided to suppress their memories of the events, forgetting their ability to perform astral projection - a feat that allows their souls to leave their bodies while they sleep.
 A decade later, Dalton has just started college as an arts major.
 After being prompted to uncover his deepest and darkest memories in a drawing class, Dalton inadvertently unlocks the very piece of his memory meant to be secured in the depths of his mind.
 Strange things start happening to both father and son, and soon enough, they realise that while they may have forgotten all about their demons, their demons certainly have not forgotten about them.

-To start, Insidious: The Red Door is a solid entry to the franchise.
+To start, Insidious: The Red Door is a solid entry into the franchise.
 It is enjoyable, filled with some good scares and has an emotional core that works for the most part.
 There are two key things the film did right.
 First, this fifth installment decides to go back to its roots and focuses its story on the Lambert family.

 In the past, the franchise has gone to less interesting places by choosing to focus on the various cases of Elise Rainier (Lin Shaye).
 Granted, with the second chapter book-ending the Lambert haunting in a neat way, the alternative was to focus on Elise, the warm and approachable psychic character.
 The results are, however, mixed with those prequels, as each prequel ventures further and further away (no pun intended) from what made the first film especially endearing.
 By going back to the Lambert family and telling the story of what happened to them after all those years, the Red Door manages to reconnect the audience with what made many of us fall in love with the story of Insidious in the first place – our care for the family.
 And just like the characters reconnecting with their pasts, most of us are reconnecting with the family in the film, making it an emotional journey to go through together.